MultiSafepay/docs/content/getting-started/getting-started-guide.md

 slug: 'getting-started-guide'
 ---

-Learn how to get started with MultiSafepay as your smart payment service provider.
+Learn how to get started with MultiSafepay as your smart payment services provider.

 # 1. Create a free test account